Arunm619/coding/readme.md

-1.Reverse a Linked List in groups of given size
+**1.Reverse a Linked List in groups of given size** [See Solution](https://gist.github.com/arun-sudharsan/57bdfcbf5a08d33c803b43beefbf96b2)

 2.Delete alternate nodes of a Linked List